rachel-o-donnell/the-witchs-cauldron/README.md

 ### BUGS found in validation / TESTING

 Various Html fixes
-#19
+#19 Sumernote widgets causing multiple errors in validation
+#20 edit and delete comment buttons crowded in mobile view, navbar too long
+#21 Categories not applying when posting spells
 Areas that should have hover but do not spell form not styling now - re-add summernote widget?
-Categories not applying when posting spells.

 Edit a spell page not styled

-edit and delete comment buttons crowded in mobile view - make like spell? delete comment? make smaller? add btn-sm will fix Navbar Styling is strange on some views mobile - runs over - ADD A Spell- when logged in change to Add Spell

 <p>{{ comment }}</p> in delete comment is showing Comment and commentors name as well as comment